MrC-101/LibraryProject/README.md

 DATABASE_URL = 'sqlite:///library_db'
 APP_SECR_KEY="tUBswo%s3!Vp#ux$dX#BQKCtPi9HtNviZngCmkroB9YAVqNjm5pyV"</code>

 Also before you add a book title, you'll need to add the author if he/she is not already in the database.
 Same goes for publisher if you want to add a publisher to the title (not mandatory).
+An instance of a sample SQLite database with 700+ books, 70+ authors and 45+ publishers is provided, to get you started.